myrmex-org/myrmex/docs/usage/lambda-plugin.md

 Deploy one or more Lambdas in AWS.
 The `--environment` option is used as a prefix.
 The `--alias` option will publish a version in Amazon Lambda and apply an alias.
 Setting the option to an empty string (`--alias ""`) will skip this.

+> When deploying Node.js Lambdas, it is recommended to have a recent version of npm installed (>= 4)

 ### install-lambdas-locally

 ```